Edward Stillingfleet

-Edward Stillingfleet (17 April 1635 – 27 March 1699) was a British Christian theologian and scholar.
+Edward Stillingfleet (17 April 1635 – 27 March 1699) was an English Christian theologian and scholar.
 Considered an outstanding preacher as well as a strong polemical writer defending Anglicanism, Stillingfleet was known as "the beauty of holiness" for his good looks in the pulpit, and was called by John Hough "the ablest man of his time".

 Life

 Edward Stillingfleet was born at Cranborne, Dorset, seventh son of Samuel Stillingfleet (d.
 1661), of Cranborne Lodge, Dorset, a member of a landowning family originally of Yorkshire, and his wife Susanna, daughter of Edward Norris, of Petworth, West Sussex.
 He went at the age of thirteen to St John's College, Cambridge, graduating B.A. in 1652, and became vicar of Sutton, Bedfordshire in 1657.

 In 1665, after he had made his name as a writer, Stillingfleet became vicar at St Andrew, Holborn.
 He preached at St Margaret, Westminster on 10 October 1666, the 'day of humiliation and fasting' after the Great Fire of London, with such an attendance that there was standing room only.
 Samuel Pepys recorded that he could not get in to hear the sermon, eating a meal of herrings in a pub instead.

 Stillingfleet then held many preferments, including a Royal Chaplaincy, and the Deanery of St Paul's (1678), the latter involving him in work connected with the building of the new St Paul's Cathedral.
 He became Bishop of Worcester in 1689.
 He was a frequent speaker in the House of Lords, and had considerable influence as a churchman.

 He supported Richard Bentley, who lived in his household as a tutor for a number of years, from shortly after his graduation in 1693.
 Bentley would later be his chaplain and biographer, and describe him as "one of the most universal scholars that ever lived".

 In 1691, at Stillingfleet's request, Queen Mary II wrote to the magistrates of Middlesex, asking for stronger enforcement of the laws against vice.
 This was an early move in the campaign of the Society for the Reformation of Manners.

 At his death Stillingfleet left a library of some 10,000 printed books, which were purchased by Narcissus Marsh and today are part of Marsh's Library in Dublin, Ireland.
 His manuscript collection was purchased by Robert Harley, 1st Earl of Oxford and Earl Mortimer (1661–1724), and passed with the Harleian Manuscripts to the British Museum in 1753 as one of the foundation collections.